piyushmtech2252/Amazon-Sales-in-India-Dashboard/README.md

 The workbook includes multiple dashboards categorized into the following analytical areas:

 ### 1. 🌐 Geospatial Analysis
-- **Map of Quantity by State**:
-  A choropleth map showing the quantity of items shipped across Indian states.
+- **Map of Quantity by State**: Choropleth map visualizing quantity of items shipped across Indian states.

 ### 2. 📅 Temporal and Category-Based Trends
 - **Bar Chart – Quantity by Week and Category**